Isolated Dungeon Provincial Park is a sensory experience in Newfoundland, Canada.

 The entrance to Dungeon Provincial Park is a very short distance south of the Cape Bonavista Lighthouse.
-The short, gravel road travels 2 KM (1.3 miles) along the picturesque and rugged Newfoundland coastline, east towards the Trinity Bay side of Bonavista Peninsula.
+The short, gravel road travels 2 KM (1¹⁄₃ miles) along the picturesque and rugged Newfoundland coastline, east towards the Trinity Bay side of Bonavista Peninsula.

 An obvious, weathered, wooden viewing platform, across the road from a small gravel parking area, contains an introductory sign which explains how the 'dungeon' was created and what it will eventually become under the relentless force of ocean waves.

 The two sea caves gradually enlarged, over many hundreds of years, to a volume which could not support the ceiling.
 Eventually the ceiling collapsed and over many more hundreds of years the debris was pulverized by the force of the waves and washed away, leaving the 'dungeon' seen today.
-Eventually the centre column will be undermined, leaving a small cove and a sea stack.
+Eventually the center column will be undermined, leaving a small cove and a sea stack.
 Samples of the result are nearby, to the right, in Spillar's Cove.

 The Cape Bonavista Lighthouse is visible in the hazy distance and a long lens draws it closer.
 It is difficult to put the camera down in this beautiful place and more difficult to leave the hypnotic sound and color of surf perpetually pounding against rock.
 Each churning wave creates a unique pattern of blue, turquoise and white foaming spray against black, brown and gray rock laced with multi-colored plant life.
 Each occurrence is like an audible snowflake.
 No two are exactly the same.

-Tomorrow will be our final half day in St. John's before the return flight to Halifax, Nova Scotia and the drive north to Dieppe, New Brunswick.
+Tomorrow will be our final half day in St. John's before the return flight to Halifax, Nova Scotia and the drive north to Moncton, New Brunswick.
 Hurricane Leslie is churning off the southern shore of Newfoundland and rapidly approaching the Island.